Night Demon (band): Outsider (2023–present)

-At the end of 2022, Night Demon unveiled their third full-length studio album via a teaser video featuring the first track off their new album, "Prelude".
+At the end of 2022, Night Demon unveiled their third studio album via a teaser video featuring the first track off their new album, "Prelude".
 The teaser video includes eerie footage from a rural location in Ireland showcasing an ancient church at the end of a path.
 Entitled Outsider, the album tells the story of a young gravedigger named Johnny who inadvertently stumbles into an alternate, shadow realm of his own hometown through a mysterious green mist that encircles the town.
 The first single and music video, "Outsider", was released on January 13, 2023, along with a full track listing and additional album details.
 A second single, "Escape from Beyond", followed on February 23, 2023, along with an accompanying music video.
 Outsider was released on March 17, 2023, to positive reviews.
 One reviewer wrote, "Given the passion on display for the glory days, however, methinks Night Demon are on course to creating the best version of it they possibly can; if you literally need heavy metal to live, then Outsider might be immortality on tap.
 It's a no-fuss, no-mess motorcycle ride along the highway of heavy metal history, blaring anthemic earworms and fist-pumping choruses all the way down.
 While that highway might be a straight and fairly unchallenging one, Night Demon have still captured and recreated that sensation of past metal glories as close to truly as possible while implementing their personal touches."
 According to another journalist, "Outsider is a beautifully paced record that deftly floats from slow and dark to hard and heavy with masterful confidence.
 Slowly building songs like 'Beyond the Grave' are balanced with burners like 'Escape from Beyond.'
 You get the sense that there's an overarching master plan behind every musical decision."
 A third single, "Beyond the Grave", was released on March 23, 2023, with yet another accompanying music video.
 A fourth video followed for standout album track "The Wrath" on August 24, 2023.

 Following the release of Outsider, Night Demon have once again engaged in extensive worldwide touring activities.
 In spring 2023, Night Demon joined forces with Satan and Haunt for a 21-date North American tour dubbed the Hell's Decibels Tour.
 In addition to return engagements throughout Europe, the band's Outsider touring itinerary has brought them to previously-unseen territories such as Japan, Australia and even China, with many of those dates also featuring fellow Ventura metallurgists Cirith Ungol.
 In spring 2024, Night Demon embarked on a full-scale North American tour in direct support of German heavy metal legends Blind Guardian.
+They also played at the Hell's Heroes music festival held in Houston in March 2024.
 Along with Overkill, Night Demon will support King Diamond on their Saint Lucifer's Hospital 1920 tour in North America from October to December 2024.
 In early 2025, Night Demon will launch a four-week tour of mainland Europe and the United Kingdom in direct support of Queensrÿche.